lucee/lucee-docs/docs/03.reference/02.tags/application/_attributes/showmetric.md

-Show metric output at the end of teh webpage or not.
+Show metric output at the end of the webpage or not.